 Without having to browse individual eCommerce sites and product pages, shoppers can instantly make a purchase when they are impressed with any items they saw.

-You can buy your favorite items with the Google Shopping Actions which label a logo as shown below.
+You can buy your favorite items with Google Shopping Actions which label a logo as shown below.

 It also makes tailored product recommendations and reordering quick and easy.